Taylor Swift Fails To Impress Her Boyfriend, Joe Alwyn, At Her Latest Show

 — Taylor Swift (@taylorswift13) December 4, 2017

-Critics have been looking very favorably upon this tour, with Variety speaking highly of the Dublin performance and pointing out that the first two months of the singer’s current tour has seen her making more money than throughout the entire tour she did last time.
+Critics have been looking very favorably upon this tour, with Variety speaking highly of the Dublin performance and pointing out that the first two months of the singer’s current tour has seen her making more money than the entire tour she did last time.

 This, of course, bodes well for the “I Knew You Were Trouble” singer, and is a direct response to the claims that Swift’s career is faltering.